Lenten Resources

 Good to Know

+Apply now to enjoy a seashore setting for a unique and Christ-centered family experience at our Marianist Retreat Center in Cape May Point, NJ.
 It’s an opportunity to enhance your family’s spiritual growth by joining other families and the Marianist Community in a week-long family retreat offering family and peer group activities, Eucharist and other family and community prayer, plus 4-5 hours of free time daily with ocean swimming!

 These retreats always fill up fast, so consult your calendar to find a week between June 23 and Aug.
 16 that works best and apply online today at www.capemaymarianists.org